itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 1.2.1 Import Modules

-​	To begion, we need to use the `import` command to call the relevant functional modules.
+​	To begin, we need to use the `import` command to call the relevant functional modules.

 ```python
 from MOD00_structure import *